YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 name: ConvCNP_marginal_text
 alt: Samples from ConvCNP on MNIST and posterior of different pixels
 ---

-Samples form the posterior predictive of ConvCNPs on MNIST (left) and posterior predictive of some pixels (right).
+Posterior predictive of ConvCNPs on an entire MNIST image (left) and posterior predictive of some pixels (right).
 ```

 Looking at {numref}`ConvCNP_marginal_text`, we might expect that sampling from the predictive distribution of an unobserved pixels sometimes yield completely white values, and sometimes completely black, depending on whether the sample represents, for example, a 3 or a 5.